Umesh2851997/Umesh2851997/README.md

 - 👋 Hi, I’m @Umeshmakkar
-- 👀 I’m Data Science Trainee
+- 👀 I’m Business Analyst
 - 🌱 I’m currently learning various Data science & Machine Learning techniques.
 - 💞️ I’m looking to collaborate on Data Science & Machine Learning Projects.
 - 💞️ As a data science trainee at AlmaBetter, I have gained hands-on expertise in programming with Python and developing supervised and unsupervised algorithms for data analysis and predictive modeling.
 I have also acquired proficiency in a wide array of data science skills, such as SQL, data wrangling, feature engineering, data preprocessing, and data modeling.